darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/color-assessment.md

 When developing an image, the way we perceive brightness, contrast and saturation is influenced by the surrounding ambient conditions.
 If an image is displayed against a dark background, this can have a number of adverse effects on our perception of that image:

 -   Exaggeration of the perceived exposure makes the image seems brighter than it really is.
 This is nicely illustrated by the [Adelson checkerboard shadow effect](https://en.wikipedia.org/wiki/Checker_shadow_illusion).
 -   A decrease in the perceived saturation in the image makes the colors seem less rich than they really are (the Hunt effect).
 -   A decrease in the perceived contrast in the image makes the tones seem flatter than they really are (Bartleson-Breneman effect 3)

 The end result is that the final image can end up being too dark and overly-processed in terms of contrast and color saturation.
-To avoid this, the _color assessment_ module in the darktroom places a grey and white border around the image to help the user better assess the colors in the image
+To avoid this, the _color assessment_ module in the darktroom places a grey and white frame around the image to help the user better assess the colors in the image

 ![color-assessment-overview](./color-assessment/color-assessment-overview.png#w75)